ParkPal Case study header - three mobile screens of the app ParkPal

 Future Vision

 I’m incredibly proud of this project.
-From exploring the idea of sustainability and connecting it with a local spin, we sparked excitement among our peers, classmates, and instructor with this real-time park aggregator tool.
+From exploring the idea of sustainability and connecting it with a local spin, we sparked excitement among our peers, classmates, and instructor with this park aggregator tool.

 I’m incredibly proud of this project.
-From exploring the idea of sustainability and connecting it with a local spin, we sparked excitement among our peers, classmates, and instructor with this real-time park aggregator tool.
+From exploring the idea of sustainability and connecting it with a local spin, we sparked excitement among our peers, classmates, and instructor with this park aggregator tool.

 I’m incredibly proud of this project.
-From exploring the idea of sustainability and connecting it with a local spin, we sparked excitement among our peers, classmates, and instructor with this real-time park aggregator tool.
+From exploring the idea of sustainability and connecting it with a local spin, we sparked excitement among our peers, classmates, and instructor with this park aggregator tool.

-My dream is for ParkPal:Chicago to become an official partner of the Chicago Park District.
+My dream is for ParkPal: Chicago to become an official partner of the Chicago Park District.
 I envision it growing beyond Chicago and transforming to a resource across other cities where each location's ParkPal could celebrate the region's unique offerings.

-My dream is for ParkPal:Chicago to become an official partner of the Chicago Park District.
+My dream is for ParkPal: Chicago to become an official partner of the Chicago Park District.
 I envision it growing beyond Chicago and transforming to a resource across other cities where each location's ParkPal could celebrate the region's unique offerings.

-My dream is for ParkPal:Chicago to become an official partner of the Chicago Park District.
+My dream is for ParkPal: Chicago to become an official partner of the Chicago Park District.
 I envision it growing beyond Chicago and transforming to a resource across other cities where each location's ParkPal could celebrate the region's unique offerings.

 ParkPal Project logo - includes trees and chicago buildings, as well as a tree in the shape of the Chicago star